 If you would like to enhance the look of or resize your images using the simple editing functionality right within the Buffer composer, kindly follow this guide: Editing your images in Buffer

-Video size, length, and file requirements, along with choosing a thumbnail and other important details for each social network can be found in this guide.
+Video size, length, and file requirements, along with choosing a thumbnail and other important details for each social network can be found in this guide: Uploading and sharing links to videos.

 At the moment, we support GIFs (up to 3MB) for posts scheduled to Facebook, Instagram, Twitter, LinkedIn, and Pinterest.